How to Make Sponge Water Bombs

 The best part is that you can find the supplies for cheap at your local dollar store!

-The directions are simple and won’t take long at all!
+The directions are super simple, and these sponge bombs won’t take long to assemble at all!
 The kids can even help.
 In no time, they’ll be ready to lob wet soakers at each other!

 Next time the kids are bored, let them make sponge soaker bombs for a fun water fight!